1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Radiation Proctitis in Houston

-• Low-residue diet: A soft, low-fiber plan to reduce bowel workload and ease symptoms.
+• Low-residue diet: It is a soft and low-fiber diet that can be used to eliminate bowel workload and alleviate the symptoms.

-• Oral medications: Sucralfate or other protectants coat the rectal lining to promote healing.
+• Sucralfate or other protectants are also applied to the rectal lining orally to heal.

 Book an Appointment Today